sweatha238/LIBRARY-MANAGEMENT/README.md

 # LIBRARY MANAGEMENT
- This LMS project completely focus on the top books that the user needs...and displays the soft copy of the book in the online format ...................please take a look at it...this project is completely dofferent from other LMS
+ This LMS project completely focus on the top books that the user needs...and displays the soft copy of the book in the online format ...................please take a look at it...this project is completely dIfferent from other LMS